2007 NASCAR Nextel Cup Series: Merger Mania

 Before the season-opening Daytona 500, NASCAR team owner Jack Roush announced the selloff of 50% of his team, Roush Racing to the Fenway Sports Group, who owns the Boston Red Sox Major League Baseball team.
 The newly formed alliance between two differing sports markets involved the team name to change to Roush Fenway Racing.
 However, this was only the beginning of what was referred to as "Merger mania".

-The week before the Allstate 400 at The Brickyard became the week NASCAR was all shaken up in the ownership boxes.
+The week before the Brickyard 400 became the week NASCAR was all shaken up in the ownership boxes.
 On July 24, Dale Earnhardt, Inc. merged with Ginn Racing, inheriting the No. 01 US Army ride of Mark Martin and Aric Almirola, putting the points earned by the No. 14 team points earned to Paul Menard's No. 15 team and the closure of the No. 13 team while releasing Sterling Marlin and Joe Nemechek.
 The next day, Newman/Haas/Lanigan Racing, a regular in the Champ Car World Series, returned after a prolonged absence by buying Robert Yates Racing NASCAR team, and renamed the combined operation Yates/Newman/Haas/Lanigan Racing.
 With the announced retirement of Robert Yates, however, the merger was called off and the team was named Yates Racing with Robert's son Doug Yates at the helm.
 Another merger was announced on August 6 when former crew chief Ray Evernham announced the merger of his team, Evernham Motorsports, with George N. Gillett Jr., owner of the National Hockey League team the Montreal Canadiens and co-owner of the English Premier League soccer team Liverpool.
 The merger was similar to the Roush Fenway merger as the new team was called Gillett Evernham Motorsports.
 During the weekend of the Sharp AQUOS 500, Hall of Fame Racing owners Troy Aikman and Roger Staubach, former football players for the Dallas Cowboys, announced their merger with Major League Baseball's Arizona Diamondbacks CEO Jeff Moorad and COO Tom Garfinkel.
-Michael Waltrip Racing Holdings LLC, a company created as a 50–50 partnership between Robert Kauffman and Michael Waltrip, was announced the weekend of the Bank of America 500 at Lowe's Motor Speedway.
+Michael Waltrip Racing, a company created as a 50–50 partnership between Robert Kauffman and Michael Waltrip, was announced the weekend of the Bank of America 500 at Charlotte.
 Waltrip, a two-time Daytona 500 winner, originally formed MWR in 1996.
 Cal Wells, himself a former owner in NASCAR was named the team's chief executive officer.